LemuelCushing/january-uprising-seminar/main.md

 ---

 It may be said to be equally so in France.
 The Emperor of deeds has said nothing, and,-as yet, does nothing; but French sentiment is decidedly in sympathy with Poland.
 The ominous mutterings of a muzzled press; the gossip in the saloons ; the debates in the national assemblies; all indicate coldness to Russia and kindness to the suffering people now being massacred by her armies.
 Austria has taken a high stand, and washes her hands of a transaction which is at best but little more than the natural effect of the perfidy of a former Austrian minister.
 Prussia has made herself virtually an ally of Russia, by entering into a convention for the purpose of preventing Polish rebels taking refuge in her dominions, and agreeing to return them to the Russian authority.
 Whether Prussia which, notwithstanding the vacillation and obstinacy of her present ruler, is a proud and just nation, and strongly devoted to the liberal sentiment of Europe -  will consent to become a minion of an autocracy and the instrument of a tyranny which the world cannot equal, remains to be seen.
 The King of Prussia has done much to estrange his people, and many wise men fear an outbreak against his own authority, and we think it would be well for him not to court additional odium by his conduct in this unfortunate insurrection.
 Thus far, the insurrection has been little more than a series of outbreaks and massacres, although some of the writers of European journals state that the conduct of the Poles has been marked by humanity and discretion; that they have organized armies, and, under the leadership of a distinguished Polish nobleman, are fast becoming proficient in the art of war.** If this contest should be permitted to continue, we do not see how anything can result but the utter annihilation of the Polish nationality.** It was, indeed, the attempt to carry out this design, by forcing a merciless and unjust conscription, that led to the present insurrection.
 It is possible that the combined Powers of Europe may present to Russia such a remonstrance that she will desist from her present sad design, and **it is by no means impossible that, out of the revolution and excitement which despairing Poland has created in her effort to become free, the great crime of its partition, which has been for a generation the shame of Europe, will be redressed.
-As friends of liberty, we shall look upon such result as one of the most pleasant events of the age.** <sup class="tp" title="The Alleghanian.
+As friends of liberty, we shall look upon such result as one of the most pleasant events of the age.** {The Alleghanian.
 (Ebensburg, Pa.), 19 March 1863.
 Chronicling America: Historic American Newspapers.
-Lib. of Congress. <a href='http://chroniclingamerica.loc.gov/lccn/sn85054845/1863-03-19/ed-1/seq-2/'>http://chroniclingamerica.loc.gov/lccn/sn85054845/1863-03-19/ed-1/seq-2/</a>">[1]</sup>
+Lib. of Congress. http://chroniclingamerica.loc.gov/lccn/sn85054845/1863-03-19/ed-1/seq-2/ |1}